hybridgroup/artoo-gpio/README.md

 ## Using

 Normally, this gem is automatically included as part of using an Artoo adaptor that can connect to your hardware.
-For example, artoo-arduino and artoo-raspi both make use of the drivers in this gem.
+For example, artoo-arduino and artoo-digispark both make use of the drivers in this gem.

+Here is the "led" driver being used in an Arduino:

 ```ruby
 require 'artoo'